RedditRecs

 Reddit Icon

-brotkel • about 1 month ago
+brotkel • 2 months ago

 Not troubleshooting, but there’s a lot of configuration options that might require playing with things if you’re not a pro.
 Do I want MIMO?
 Should I configure an IoT network?
 There’s a lot of things it suggests to do but doesn’t really hold your hand in explaining why you should set them up.
 In my case, I’ve done a lot of testing to try to reduce latency to portable gaming devices, but it can still be kind of opaque what’s going on.
 But generally, the basics work find out of the box.